darioegb/ngx-error-message/README.md

 //  Easy trick for get formControls in html and in typescript get formControls() { return this.form.controls; }
 ```
-The control parameter for this directive is obligatory.
-Also you can add optional parameter **patternKey** it recive the name of custom pattern does not cover in default validations.
+You can add optional parameter **patternKey** it recive the name of custom pattern does not cover in default validations.

 ## Patterns validations created in libary
 ```javascript